 Let’s rename our calculation to save us the pain in future calculations.
 Rename it to “C” for change.

-Now, if C>0 then positive else negative!
-We don’t want to pretend writing an if statement here is wise, study about boolean calculations and how they are superior to if statements when the time is right.
+Now, if C>0, then positive else negative!
+We don’t want to pretend writing an if statement here is wise; study about Boolean calculations as alternatives.

 Generate one final calculation.